In Defense of the iFrame

 Just to clarify, we’re talking about a HTML element here, not a zero-day exploit.
 Comic Sans, often described as “the most hated font in the world,” is also just a tool that has come under fire for having been misused.
 Comic Sans was developed by Microsoft for child-oriented contexts like comic strips and birthday cards, but when adults started using the font on legal documents and gravestones, the public directed its outrage at the typeface rather than at the people misusing it.

 Because the iframe is germane mostly to web designers and developers, the story of its undeserved infamy will take a bit more to unpack, but we feel it’s worth telling.
-Exago clients have the option of using iframes to embed the solution into their host applications, and it’s not uncommon for us to get questions about this practice during product demos.
+Exago uses iframes to embed into host applications, and it’s not uncommon for us to get questions about this practice during product demos.
 Finding the right BI solution is hard enough without misinformation thrown in the mix, so we’re going to address those iframe myths here.

 What is an iFrame?